CS203UCR/2024fa-cs203-parallel-markov-starter/README.md

 # Introduction to the Development Environment

-This lab is in a Jupyter notebook (`assignment-lab.ipynb`).
+This assignment is in a Jupyter notebook (`assignment.ipynb`).
 To run it'll you'll need to check out the assignment.

 This document describe how to do those two things.
 Then, you'll be able to